-Table H13 Public sector gross external debt and publicly guaranteed and non-publicly guaranteed private sector gross external debt • The gross external debt position presented in this table highlights the role of the public sector.
+Table H13 Public sector gross external debt and publicly guaranteed and non-publicly guaranteed private sector gross external debt.
+The gross external debt position presented in this table highlights the role of the public sector.
 Public sector includes the general government, the central bank, public financial corporations, and public non-financial corporations.
 Publicly guaranteed private sector gross external debt is defined as the external debt liabilities of entities not covered by the definition of the public sector, the servicing of which is guaranteed by an entity from the public sector.
 Non-publicly guaranteed private sector gross external debt is defined as the external debt liabilities of entities not covered by the definition of the public sector, the servicing of which is not guaranteed by the public sector.
-Items
+Items are valued in the same manner as in Table H12.

-Table H14 Gross external debt by domestic sectors and projected future payments
+Table H14 Gross external debt by domestic sectors and projected future payments in million EUR